NorESMhub/noresm3_dev_simulations/README.md

 ## To start a new development simulation, follow the Wiki instructions
 https://github.com/NorESMhub/noresm3_dev_simulations/wiki

+- Workflow for including development in NorESM tag version
+- Workflow for running coupled NorESM3_0_alphaXX simulations on Betzy
+- Workflow for producing and managing diagnostics output

 ## Discussions
 Discussions relevant to NorESM3 development and preparation for CMIP7 could be posted under [Discussions](https://github.com/NorESMhub/noresm3_dev_simulations/discussions).